alex-harvey-z3q/aws-cli-scripts/README.md

 ## assume_role.sh

 A script to be sourced to automate assume role.
+Use -u for unassume role.

 ```text
 ▶ assume_role.sh -h